Acertig/kitsune/README.md

-# nhentai-scrapper
+# Kitsune | A nhentai.net API wrapper and scraper
-No contributions allowed to this project.
-It relies on my own will whenever that is to really work on this lol.
+Only contributions I allow will be accepted.
+This will be worked on only in my free time.